gjbonner/19-mna-dev-challenge/README.md

-# minds + assembly intern challenge
+# minds + assembly dev challenge
-Challenge for internship applicants.
+Challenge for dev applicants.

 ## Instructions
 Fork and clone this repository.